okfn/opendatahandbook-old/source/appendices/file-formats.rst

-XML is a widely used format for data exchange because it gives good opportunities to keep the structure in the data and the way files is built on, lets developers write parts of the documentation in with the data without interfering with the reading of them.
+XML is a widely used format for data exchange because it gives good opportunities to keep the structure in the data and the way files are built on, and allows developers to write parts of the documentation in with the data without interfering with the reading of them.

 RDF